flatironinstitute/finufft/docs/fortran.rst

 of FFTW <http://www.fftw.org/fftw3_doc/Calling-FFTW-from-Legacy-Fortran.html>`_), enabling the widest applicability and avoiding the complexity of later Fortran features.
 Namely, we use f77, with two features from f90: dynamic allocation and derived types.
-The former feature is only used for convenience in the example drivers, and the latter is only needed if options must be changed from default values.
+The latter is only needed if options must be changed from default values.

 Simple example